ampproject/amphtml/extensions/amp-access-poool/amp-access-poool.md

 The `amp-access-poool`, based on `amp-access` component, loads and shows a paywall using your `bundleID` from Poool's Dashboard configuration.

 If you are unfortunately familiar with Poool's behavior outside AMP, you cannot use `excerpt` and `hidden` modes here, due to AMP's particular behavior.
 You will be able to lock or unlock your content with the `access` variable which is provided by amp environment.
+Check poool-widget section just bellow.

 The `amp-access-poool` component does not require an authorization or pingback configuration, because it is pre-configured to work with the Poool service.